wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 == Changelog ==

+= 0.9.3 =
+* Increased filter priority for content filter to avoid incompatibilities with other content filtering plugins

+= 0.9.2 =
+* Added more taxonomies

 = 0.9.1 =
 * Removed the "Delete Template" Button.
 (It had has no functionality.)
 * Added more screenshots